libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 system.
 The new threadpool has several very useful new features:

 1. Thread pools now resize dynamically.
-Each threadpool is able to tell how busy their workers are, and are able to either size up or size down depending on load.
+Each threadpool is able to tell how busy their workers are, and is able to either size up or size down depending on load.
 The old `vips-concurrency` setting now sets the maximum threadpool size.